toumorokoshi/tome/docs/proposals/0001-cli-design.md

 lead to a poor design decision (e.g. error-prone behavior).

 ## Design Decisions

-### compatibility with sub CLI instances

-Sub-based clis provide the following functionality with each command:

-- `{instance} --help`: a list of all known commands, and a description.
-- `{instance} help {subcommand}`: a help guide on the subcommand.

-### reserving a namespace for tome to add to instanced CLIs
+### reserved commands for tome to add to instanced CLIs

 Since a user can name their commands after any valid filename, it is possible for any command that is built into the tome-based CLIs to clobber a possible command the user would like to create.